julien-muke/bedrock-chatbot/README.md

 ## <a name="introduction">🤖 Introduction</a>

-In this tutorial, you'll learn how to build a fully automated CI/CD pipeline using AWS CodePipeline, CodeBuild, and Amazon S3 to deploy a React.js application hosted on GitHub.
-Say goodbye to manual deployments, every time you push to your repo, your app will automatically build and deploy to a static website on S3!
+In this step-by-step tutorial, you'll learn how to create a powerful serverless chatbot using Amazon Bedrock's Titan Text G1 - Express LLM.
+We’ll connect it to AWS Lambda, expose it via API Gateway with proper CORS handling, and deploy a beautiful HTML/JavaScript frontend using S3 static website hosting.

 ## <a name="steps">🔧 How it Works:</a>